GeorgDangl/eeE-BIM-API/doc/repository-services-01/a_schemata/domain_meta_data.md

 -------------|------|---------|
-project_id   |String|Id for the project this domain belongs to project_name |String|Names the project this domain belongs to multimodel_id|String|Id for the multimodel this domain belongs to multimodel_name |String|Name for the multimodel this domain belongs to domain_id    |String|Id for the domain domain_name |String|Name for the domain description  |String|Human readable description of the domain, informative only, no functional impact
+project_id   |String|Id for the project this domain belongs to project_name |String|Names the project this domain belongs to domain_id    |String|Id for the domain domain_name |String|Name for the domain description  |String|Human readable description of the domain, informative only, no functional impact